ej-sanmartin/base-lint/packages/cli/README.md

 #### Exit codes

-`scan` and `enforce` share the same policy helper so automation can key off the exit code:
+`scan` and `enforce` share the same policy helper so automation can key off the exit code.
+When a policy fails the CLI prints a short explanation and sets a non-zero exit code that maps directly to your Baseline thresholds:

 | Code | Meaning | Policy source |
 | --- | --- | --- |